 It might not be possible to avoid it entirely, but there are things that you can do to protect yourself in these situations and reduce the chances of finding yourself in a tricky situation.
-These are some of the best ways to protect your new business from legal problems.
+These are some of the best ways to protect your new business from legal problems and lawsuits.

 Consider Who You Work With

 If you’re partnering with other companies and working with suppliers and manufacturers, everything that they do reflects back on your business.
 Even if you aren’t doing anything questionable, you could still get caught up in a legal battle if you’re dealing with companies and individuals that are.
 That’s why you need to be incredibly careful about who you’re working with and make sure that you do your research first.
 Before you agree to enter into a contract with any company or organization, make sure you look into them properly so you know exactly who they are and how they do business.
 Even if they seem legitimate on the face of it, you could get caught up in some illegal activity if you don’t take the time to properly vet them before you agree to work with them.
 If you are dealing with multiple contracts, it would be best to have contract management software that will store your contracts digitally.